dcgerard/hwep/README.md

 autopolyploid populations in equilibrium, methods are available to estimate the degree of double reduction.
 We also provide functions to calculate genotype frequencies at equilibrium, or after one or several rounds of random mating, given rates of double reduction.
+For details of these methods, see Gerard (2021).

 The main functions for inference are: